Home

 Going further and documenting adjustments and audits allows for the development of alternate interfaces (like a web browser) to view audits and change game settings without using the service menu.

-This project started in October 2015, and should be considered "alpha" quality.
+This project started in October 2015, and should be considered "beta" quality.
 As people map more games, the file format may change to support additional requirements.

 I chose to use JSON as a simple yet flexible file format for this project.
 If necessary, other projects should be able to convert the map files to alternate formats.
 The JSON website describes the file format and includes links to parsing libraries in many programming languages.